samuelgozi/nano-schema/README.md

 - `Required` - Boolean.
 If set to true, the field cannot be left empty, or else an error will be thrown on validation.

 **`Date`**
-A valid date is any date that javascript can parse and result in a valid date object.
+A valid date is any date that JavaScript can parse and result in a valid date object.

 - `Required` - Boolean.
 If set to true, the field cannot be left empty, or else an error will be thrown on validation.

 **`Array`**

 - `Required` - Boolean.
 If set to true, the field cannot be left empty, or else an error will be thrown on validation.
 - `child` - Array.
 An array of schema fields that can be included in the array.
 So if a value matches any of them it is allowed.
-Buif the schema doesn't match any of the provided field schemas then the validator will throw with an error specifing exactly which index threw.
+But if the schema doesn't match any of the provided field schemas then the validator will throw with an error specifying exactly which index threw.

 **`Object`**

 - `Required` - Boolean.
 If set to true, the field cannot be left empty, or else an error will be thrown on validation.
   Please note that currently an empty object will pass validation.
-- `child` - A sub scehma object (Like the one passed to the `new Schema()` constructor).
+- `child` - A sub schema object (Like the one passed to the `new Schema()` constructor).

 ### Creating a custom type

 A type is just an object with some methods that the schema class will invoke when needed.
-Here is a simplified example of how it would look(explanation below).
+Here is a simplified example of how it would look (explanation below).

 ```js
 const customType = {